GOMC-WSU/Manual/src/input_file.rst

     Oscillations about the equilibrium bond length

 - ``ANGLES``
-  - Describe the conformational lbehavior of an angle (:math:`\delta`) between three atoms, one of which is shared branch point to the other two.
+  - Describe the conformational behavior of an angle (:math:`\delta`) between three atoms, one of which is shared branch point to the other two.

   ..
 Note:: To fix any angle and ignore the related angle energy, set the :math:`K_\theta` to a large value i.e. "999999999999".